MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/index.md

 Now that you have a chat completion service, you can use it to generate responses from an AI agent.
 There are two main ways to use a chat completion service:

-- Non-streaming: You wait for the service to generate an entire response before returning it to the user.
+- **Non-streaming**: You wait for the service to generate an entire response before returning it to the user.
-- Streaming: Individual chunks of the response are generated and returned to the user as they are created.
+- **Streaming**: Individual chunks of the response are generated and returned to the user as they are created.

 Below are the two ways you can use a chat completion service to generate responses.